KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 Bloom has an innate travel time of 0.3s with Amos’ bow.
 Currently no record of Amos’ bow’s passive dropping below 3 stacks for FFB.

-With Ganyu’s C1, the 15% cryo shred is applied to the FFB of the first shot so long as FFA hits.
+With Ganyu’s C1, the 15% Cryo shred is applied to the FFB of the first shot so long as FFA hits.

 **Evidence:**

-Tested with Ganyu, no artifact, R1 Amos, c6 and level 8 talent. consistent 889 dmg with 2090 bloom in the first video.
-After the initial charged shot, the resulting bloom dmg did not change at close range meaning that the cryo shred was applied to the first bloom. by running maths, we found out that the bloom has 0.3 travel time. \(204.8% x 1.12 x 0.9\)/\(348.16% x \(1.12 + 0.24\) x 1.025\) = 889/2090.
+Tested with Ganyu, no artifact, R1 Amos, c6 and level 8 talent. consistent 889 dmg with 2090 Bloom in the first video.
+After the initial charged shot, the resulting Bloom dmg did not change at close range meaning that the Cryo shred was applied to the first Bloom. by running maths, we found out that the Bloom has 0.3 travel time. \(204.8% x 1.12 x 0.9\)/\(348.16% x \(1.12 + 0.24\) x 1.025\) = 889/2090.

 [Video 1](https://youtu.be/j1wfYTOYkDQ); [Video 2](https://youtu.be/JdyEOE2zECI)